TankerHQ/quickstart-examples/client/web/notepad/README.md

 This is a simple web application written in [React](https://reactjs.org/) and [Bootstrap](https://react-bootstrap.github.io/).

-It allow each user to have exactly one note they can edit and share.
+It allows each user to have exactly one note they can edit and share.

-Here are the list of features implemented:
+Here is the list of features implemented:

 - signup
 - login